 April 11th 2018

-If adding another step to your cleanse and tone routine doesn’t exactly sound appealing, an essence could potentially take the place of your hydrating toner thanks to its more sophisticated formula often found brimming with goodies such as probiotics, hyaluronic acid, PHAs, antioxidants and other skin barrier-boosting ingredients.
+If adding another step to your skincare routine doesn’t exactly sound appealing, an essence could potentially take the place of your hydrating toner thanks to its more sophisticated formula often found brimming with goodies such as probiotics, hyaluronic acid, PHAs, antioxidants and other skin barrier-boosting ingredients.

-If you’re interested in adding one to your routine though, here are six that stand out from the crowd and make incorporating the extra step into your routine worth the time and money.
+Here are the ones that stand out and make incorporating the extra step into your routine worth the time and money.

 This pick provides fast-absorbing hydration to a range of different skin types thanks to a clarity and glow-boosting and stress-relieving combo of Canadian willowherb, Persian silk tree, molasses, essential oils and chestnut seed.